Using gnrnd4 on a PC

 Figure 23

 At this point we are essentially done.
-We can give the command q() directly in the console pane as shown in Figure 24.
+We can quit by clicking on the File menu option and then clicking on the Quit Session option as shown in Figure 24.

 Figure 24

-When we try to quit the session RStudio recognizes that we have been adding things to the file in the editor, namely, to the file demo_gnrnd4.RRStudio does not want us to accidently lose our work so it gives us the opetion, shown in Figure 25, to save that file.
+When we try to quit the session RStudio recognizes that we have been adding things to the file in the editor, namely, to the file demo_gnrnd4.R.
+RStudio does not want us to accidently lose our work so it gives us the option, shown in Figure 25, to save that file.

 Figure 25

-Pressing e Enter key concules our RStudio session. this also returns us to the File explorer screen which now shows the current contents of our directory project02.
+This returns us to the File explorer screen which now shows the current contents of our folder project02.

 Figure 27

-The conents of Figure 27 seem a little strange.
-First of all there are now three files in the directory.
-The file demo_gnrnd4.R is expected. you might note that it has now grown to be 1KB long.
-The other two files remain a bit of a mystery with the last one showing up as and icon but without even a name.
-This last issue is caused, in this case, because the computer on which this was run did not have the File name extensions switch turned on.
+The contents of Figure 27 may seem a little strange.
+First of all, for PC users, there are now three files in the folder.
+The file demo_gnrnd4.R is expected.
+You might note that it has now grown to be 1KB long.
+The other two files remain a bit of a mystery.

-If we now double click on the demo_gnrnd4.R file, we will start a new RStudio session, but this time it will start with the environment the way we left it back in Figure 26.
+The beauty of this is that if we double click on the demo_gnrnd4.R file, we will start a new RStudio session, but this time it will start with the environment the way we left it back in Figure 26.
 You can see this in Figure 30.

 Figure 30